gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Upcoming Federal Workshops

-### Introduction to Formative and Process Evaluations
-Formative and Process Evaluations can be important tools for assessing whether a program is appropriate and feasible in a given context, and understanding how a program is working.
-This workshop will provide an introduction to common tools and methodologies used in these types of evaluations.
-- June 15, 2021 from 12:00 to 1:30 PM EST

 ### Evaluation 101
 In partnership with the Office of Management and Budget’s Evidence Team, this workshop serves as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
 - July 8, 2021 from 9:00 to 10:30 AM EST